ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 using "sbatch KEGGstand.slurm"

 ## Important notes:
 EggNOG appears to give more results than blastKOALA (approx. 3% more K terms).
-Expect to find modules to be slightly more complete than when running the KEGG workflow.
-I do not know whether these additional hits are due to better sensitivity (more true positives), or due to less stringency (more false positives).
+On the other hand, EggNOG can miss k terms that are found by blastKOALA.
+In my tests, roughly 8% of k terms were unique to EggNOG, 4% were unique to blastKOALA and 88% were shared.
+This translated to a similar ratio in module completion.

+Several KEGG modules contain "non-essential genes".
+While part of the module, they are not strictly required for module functionality, and thus the pipeline does not consider them for calculating module completion (similar to KEGG's approach).
+Though not counted towards module completion, if non-essential genes of a module are found in the organism, they will be included in the output for reference.

 For now the python script is still undergoing validation.
 My tests show it performs well, but until more exhaustive tests are done, please perform some validation of your results.
 Until I am more confident of its